fusion-jena/abecto/README.md

        .
    ```

 5. **Transformation, Mapping, and Comparison/Evaluation Steps:** Specify further steps for transforming, mapping and comparing the primary data.
 Each step will have at least one preceding steps specified using `p-plan:isPrecededBy`.
 With `av:predefinedMetaDataGraph` steps you can manually add mappings, mapping exclusions or annotations into the process.
 The following example declares a mapping step `<jaroWinklerMapping>` to map resources based on string similarity and a comparison step `<literalValueComparison>` to compare literal values.
-At the mapping step, an predefined metadata graph `<manualMappings>` is introduced to prevent the mapping of two resources.
+At the mapping step, a predefined metadata graph `<manualMappings>` is introduced to prevent the mapping of two resources.
 The mapping step is preceded by all three source steps.
 The comparison step is only directly preceded by the mapping step.
 But the data returned by all indirect preceding steps are also available.

    ```turtle
    GRAPH <manualMappings>